Funding opportunity

 Your milestones should also provide a realistic indication of timelines for key steps, such as regulatory steps, study team recruitment, participant recruitment, study completion and data analysis.

-Milestone success criteria should be SMART (Specific, Measurable, Achievable, Relevant, Timely), and detail any robust Go / No-Go criteria.
+Milestone success criteria should be SMART (Specific, Measurable, Achievable, Relevant, Timely), and detail any robust Go or No-Go criteria.
 For all projects, it is advisable to structure the project so that the critical questions are addressed as early as possible in the plan.

 Funding available